NikolaiVChr/flightgear-saab-ja-37-viggen/Aircraft/JA37/readme.ja37.txt

 Cursor on TI/MI
 ===============
+There are several options for cursor controls (see also Doc/JA_manual.pdf):
-The cursor can be slewed: Pressing key 'y' will toggle slaving flight-controls to the cursor instead.
+- Pressing key 'y' will toggle slaving flight-controls to the cursor instead.
   Terrain impact warning will switch the slaving off, so you get immediate control of the aircraft to avoid terrain impact.
+  Pressing key 'l' will click.
+- Enable the option 'Arrow keys control radar cursor' in the 'Options' dialog.
+  The cursor can then be controlled with directional arrows, and 'enter' can be used to click.
+- Joystick bindings for the cursor can be added.
+  In the 'Joystick Configuration' dialog, they are called 'Cursor Horizontal', 'Cursor Vertical', and 'Cursor Click'.
+  For joystick configuration files, the corresponding properties are
+    controls/displays/cursor-slew-x
+    controls/displays/cursor-slew-y
+    controls/displays/cursor-click

 Per default the cursor is located on the MI display.
 See the DISP menu on the TI on how to transfer it between displays.
-Use trigger to click on something (the click will have to last up till half a second on the TI sometimes).
 On the TI you can click on all side and bottom buttons, except when EDIT, ADD or INS steerpoint/map-area-point.
 Also when not in any menu.
 Sometimes in menu MSDA a white info box is shown.
 Some fields can be clicked, and then input on the data-panel.
 Field will blink when input active.
 When MMAN is enabled, map will be moved instead of cursor.
 When clicking on a radar echo in MI, it get selected/locked.
-Same for TI, but on the TI it will also set steer order on that echo.
 In MSDA/UDAT menu LV/FF points can be dragged when no polygon is being edited.
 To grab them hold trigger on center of symbol.
 When a polygon is being edited and a steerpoint/aera-point has been selected, pressing |X| button on nav panel will delete it. (cannot delete landing bases or take-off base, use route-manager for that)

-In Flightgear joystick settings you can bind cursor control to your stick/hotas.

-If you are skilled with editing stick/hotas input files, you can manually bind these properties:

-controls/displays/cursor-slew-x
-controls/displays/cursor-slew-y
-controls/displays/cursor-click